 its driving rhythmic incantation similar to the shoror, is instantly familiar to Armenians everywhere.
 Its precise regional origin is uncertain, but historically there were numerous local variations among Armenian communities throughout eastern Anatolia and into central Armenia – danced in a line or circle, mixed gender or all female…..Based on a solemn ritual wedding dance performed by bride and groom and others of the wedding party, (the bride and groom, dancing in four directions, forming a cross), the tamzara developed into a popular group dance performed at weddings, festivals, and other gatherings.
 The most common form of the dance features mixed groups of 2 or 3 dancers, arms clasped around each other’s backs, or shoulder-to-shoulder with pinkies interlocked, the dancers following the parpashi, bending and straightening their knees, leaning forward in a deep arc, stomping their feet and pivoting on their heels, all with heavy, slow motions.”

-Armenians are scattered all over the world, have been for at least 1700 years, but especially since the 20th century genocide.
+Armenians are scattered all over the world, have been for at least 1700 years, most especially since the 20th century genocide.
 According to Wikipedia, of 11 million Armenians worldwide, only 3 million live in the country of Armenia.
 The largest populations outside of Armenia live in Russia and the USA, in that order.
-Other significant populations, in descending order, live in France, Georgia, Ukraine, Iran, Turkey, Lebanon, Argentina, Syria, Canada, and Greece, plus lesser numbers in over 60 other countries.
-Although Tamzara is considered one of the most universally-known dances of Armenians, each pocket of the diaspora may have its own version, depending on what part of Armenia it came from, and what has influenced the group in its newly-adopted country.
-The United States has major pockets of Armenians in Los Angeles and Fresno, New, York, Boston, New Jersey, Detroit, and several other states.
+Other significant populations (in descending order) live in France, Georgia, Ukraine, Iran, Turkey, Lebanon, Argentina, Syria, Canada, and Greece, plus lesser numbers in over 60 other countries.
+Although Tamzara is considered one of the most universally-known dances among Armenians, each pocket of the diaspora may have its own version, depending on what part of Armenia it came from, and what has influenced the group in its newly-adopted country.
+The United States has major pockets of Armenians in Los Angeles and Fresno, New, York, Boston, New Jersey, Detroit, and several other cities.